 We do not currently have the ability to independently conduct preclinical studies or clinical trials required to develop our drug candidates.
 We intend to rely on CROs, clinical trial sites and other third parties to ensure the proper and timely conduct of our preclinical studies and clinical trials, and we expect to have limited influence over their actual performance.
-We intend to rely upon CROs and others to monitor and manage data for our clinical programs, as well as the execution of future nonclinical studies.
+We intend to rely upon CROs and others to monitor, manage and report data for our clinical trials, which includes biostatistical analysis and programming, as well as the execution of future nonclinical studies.
 We expect to control only certain aspects of our CROs' and others' activities.
 Nevertheless, we will be responsible for ensuring that each of our preclinical studies or clinical trials are conducted in accordance with the applicable protocol, legal, regulatory and scientific standards and our reliance on the CROs and others does not relieve us of our regulatory responsibilities.